 A protective order, also known as a restraining order, is designed to prevent one party from being in proximity to another, usually for safety reasons.
 When someone is facing a threat or harassment, they may file for a protective order to keep that person away from them.

-Protective orders in Chickasha offer space and safety for someone who feels they need to be legally, physically distanced from someone else.
+Protective orders in Chickasha offer space and safety for someone who feels they must be legally and physically distanced from someone else.
 One instance when protective orders are often issued is a divorce.
-If a divorcing couple is dealing with long, drawn-out proceedings, one person may seek a protective order.
+One person may seek a protective order if a divorcing couple is dealing with lengthy, drawn-out proceedings.

 Who Needs a Protective Order?

 Everyone from strangers to exes to family members can get a protective order.
 They could all have a reason to get one.
 Perhaps a woman is being stalked by a man.
 She finds out who he is and files for a protective order.
 Maybe a man is being harassed by his ex-girlfriend, so he files for one.
 Estranged family members and divorcing couples could also seek one.

 Not everyone who files for a protective order in Grady County is granted one.
 They must show cause that it should be imposed.
 Also, the person who the protective order is filed against has an opportunity to contest it.

 Since protective orders are legally binding, they offer more protection to the filing party.
 For example, a woman is being threatened by her ex-husband, who shows up at her house.
 She calls the police.

 Without a protective order, they may still be able to arrest him.
 However, his consequences won’t be as severe, so he may risk showing up again.
 With a protective order, he’ll be in trouble not only for harassment but also for breaching the protective order.
 The legal ramifications alone might dissuade him from bothering her.